Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Synthetic Spectrum Generation

 For several history parameters, the nuclides with the highest MDI are shown in Figure~\ref{fig:featureimportance}.
 The gamma spectra of the top nuclides were then investigated for specific gammas that meet all four criteria.
 The interference around the target peak was quantified using Equation~\ref{eqn:interference_fraction}, where $S_{targeted}$ is the source rate of the desired gamma and $S_{unwanted}$ is the emission rate of every other gamma within in the energy range $\Delta E$.

 This assumes the BCD spectrometer filters all gammas in the energy range uniformly, which is conservative.
 For a low energy resolution detector potentially being operated in current mode, the interference is thus a constant source of noise.
 For a detector with good energy resolution, "interfering" gammas could still be resolvable if their energy is different enough from the target gamma.

 A starting target limit of 10\% interference is used.
 Interference was calculated for two cases: with just first-order diffraction considered, and with up to fourth order diffraction considered.
-Higher order diffraction would allow gammas whose energy is a multiple of the first order to reach the detector.
+Higher order diffraction would allow gammas whose energy is a multiple of the first order energy to reach the detector.
 The efficiency of higher order diffraction is often much lower, but here it is treated the same as a conservative estimate.
 It should be noted that most scintillators could resolve gammas from different diffraction orders.
 A 100 keV gamma that undergoes first order diffraction could likely be separated from a 200 keV undergoing second order diffraction.
 The main purpose of looking at the higher orders is largely to ensure that there are no higher intensity gammas that could mask the first order signal with Compton scattering or cause dead time.
 For a few nuclides being considered, the trade off between energy filter width and interference is shown in Figure~\ref{fig:interference_curves}.
 These plots show how narrow the filter must be to eliminate most interference in the worst case scenario.
 If the interference is higher than the design criteria for a wide range of energy resolution values, then the associated gamma likely cannot meet the fourth criteria.
 In this study, energy resolution is used interchangeably with the width of the spectrometer's energy filter.